 - There is no separate recycle facilities that will sort out the compostable plastic from other plastic waste.
 Which means by default a compostable plastic will generally go to a landfill where it will not biodegrade.

-- There are very few commercial compost facilities in Australia, making it very unlikely that a compostable plastic will ever be transported to one to biodegrade.
+- There are very few commercial compost facilities in Australia, making it very unlikely that a commercial compostable plastic will ever be transported there.

 - When a compostable plastic biodegrades its gaseous by-product is CO2, which cannot be used for energy capture methods to generate green electricity (as opposed to the CH4 generated from landfill-biodegradable plastics).